 It’s increasingly recognised that the NIHR is a hallmark of excellence, and by bearing the NIHR badge, the Dissemination Centre has become a trusted source of information.
 It can help to get the key messages of high quality NIHR-funded research and systematic reviews out to the wider world.

 A signal which popped up in my inbox in November 2016 helped to disseminate a programme of work funded by the NIHR – Wounds Research for Patient Benefit – which provided information on the prevalence of complex wounds, where there is currently a lack of good quality, patient-centred research, and which drew up a list of research priorities in the field of pressure ulcers through the James Lind Alliance Pressure Ulcer Partnership.

 Whilst I was already aware of this research programme myself, I hope the signal was successful in delivering it to a wide audience.
 Importantly, I hope it was picked up by clinical teams who can use it to good effect in planning care or indeed future research to tackle the big questions.

 As a researcher, I hope linking with the Dissemination Centre and other trusted providers of evidence in healthcare, such as Cochrane (@CochraneUK), will help the dissemination of research findings become simpler and something which is ‘second nature,’ providing the impact we need to positively affect practice.

-Researcher Ross Atkinson talks about how he uses the Dissemination Centre, the benefits of becoming a rater and the need to publicise good research evidence.
+Researcher Ross Atkinson talks about how he uses the Dissemination Centre and the benefits of becoming a rater.

 Research Fellow, Wounds Research Group, University of Manchester